 IHG Rewards Club redemption options

-To get the most out of your points, you’ll want to redeem them for free night rewards.
-We value IHG points at around 0.55 cents per point when redeemed this way.
-This is calculated based on the average value when redeemed for properties of different prices across different dates.
+To get the most out of your points, you’ll want to redeem them for reward nights.
+We currently value IHG points at around 0.75 cents per point when redeemed this way.
+This is calculated based on the average value when redeemed for properties of different prices (including budget, mid-tier and luxury properties) across different dates and locations.

 Unfortunately, the only cash redemption option IHG offers for Rewards Club points is gift cards.
 If you choose to redeem your points this way, you’ll only get about a quarter of a cent per point.
 While not the greatest value, this option can be good for those who want to use points but don’t have a trip scheduled anytime soon.

 Another way to redeem IHG Rewards Club points is through their online catalog, where you can shop for various merchandise.
 The value of your points varies drastically based on the item you buy, so savvy shoppers can often find great deals.
 However, most purchases only get you around 0.25 cents per point.
 If you choose to shop for merchandise with your points, be sure to research the cost of each item in cash to ensure you are getting a good deal.